PRAMODNAIK-DEV/Node.js-Hands-on-Workshop/Day-1/Creating-Basic-HTTP-server.md

 ### `Output:`
 - `Server running at http://127.0.0.1:3000/`

-- This tells reach out to the Domain  127.0.0.1 or localhost in that access port 3000
+This tells reach out to the Domain  127.0.0.1 or localhost in that access port 3000

 ### `Where:`
-- 127.0.0.1 → This is the loopback IP address, also known as localhost, which points to your own machine.
+- 127.0.0.1 → This is the loopback IP address (points back to your own computer), also known as localhost, which points to your own machine.

 - :3000 → This is the port number, telling your system to connect to the specific server (or app) that is listening on port 3000.